 People using the service can be assured that there is robust and competent leadership and management of the service.
 We examined Marie Curie's statement of purpose document which outlines the service's philosophy of care.
 The document demonstrated that the service has a focus on promoting "choice, dignity and safety."
 Our review of the care documentation demonstrated that the service actively seeks to put these values into practice.
 Systems and processes help promote the smooth running of the service and carries out internal audits to monitor standards and practice.
 The RI and management team have outstanding knowledge of the service and support the operation on a daily basis.
 The RI is completing their duties providing a detailed Quality of Care report based on their findings.
 We viewed the last report dated April 22 -March 23 which was completed to a very high standard and the quality assurance arrangements in place demonstrates that the service is consistently delivering superb care to achieve people's personal wishes and outcomes.
-People's feedback has driven service improvements and we saw compliments received such as cards, letters and verbal comments which include "I am so grateful for this service, it is so appreciated".
+People's feedback has driven service improvements and we saw compliments received such as cards, letters and verbal comments which include "So grateful for your support and would not have been able to do it without Marie Curie".